Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 Matthew 10.39-40, shares the essence of the enlightenment teaching and perhaps provides the whole of the enlightenment journey.
 “He that finds his life shall lose it: and he that loses his life for my sake shall find it.
 (40) He that receives you receives me, and he that receives me receives Him that sent me.”

 Saying One and Matt.
 10.39 share a similar direction.
 Saying One promotes the understanding of the Matthew scripture.
-‘Finding the interpretation’ (Saying One), now the Matthew scripture becomes clear—that the old self must be discarded (“shall lose it”; “that loses his life”) so that real life (“finds his life”; “my sake shall find it”) can be found.
+“Finding the interpretation” (Saying One), now the Matthew scripture becomes clear—that the old self must be discarded (“shall lose it”; “that loses his life”) so that real life (“finds his life”; “my sake shall find it”) can be found.
 Secondly, the identity of Jesus is partially revealed: those who receive Jesus’ ministers are Jesus’ own and thus receive the Father who sent Jesus.

 The first sentence, “He that finds his life shall lose it,” means that finding life with the spirit is to lay aside the old self and operate more closely with the spirit.
 Attributes such as self-centeredness, false pride, and blaming others, disempower the spirit from lifting you and moving through you.
 Deeply embedded attributes may need to be seen from more than one perspective.
 But as the revelation is received, all begin to function in better order—once released (loses his life), he shall then find the spirit (his true life) within and without.

-Many people will discover that Mystic secrets are often revealed within the intercourse of daily life, and many secrets will pertain to the person himself.
+Many people will discover that previously withheld revelation will be revealed within the intercourse of daily life.
 Whether sowing for knowing, tolerance, or other matters, a person can sow for better performance as well as sow for knowledge.
 Do not remain within understanding alone, but put understanding into performance.
 Teaching interpreted into Pathway becomes the goal, interpreted into the world with actions (Jm.
 2.17).
 Remember, the Way is a pathway that infers one step at a time, one day at a time.
 To a great extent, this direct lesson became the teaching of the early Nazarenes; not only the gospel of the too-good-to-be-true-news but the walk which must then daily follow.

 So, how do we do this?
 Jesus tells us to plant these good seeds and nourish them.
 This ‘how’ question brings us to the light and life-bringer, Jesus.
 As he himself says so, “I am the way, the truth, and the life,” Jn.
 14.6; “I am the light of the world,” Jn.
 8.12, both scriptures provide person, pathway, and teaching.
 True believers may abound, but conversion onto the new life pathway becomes the commitment, and those are far fewer in number.